selinon/selinon/docs.source/faq.rst

 Why there is no support for older Celery versions?
 **************************************************

-One of the requirements of Selinon is, that it defines tasks (:class:`Dispatcher <selinon.dispatcher.Dispatcher>` and :class:`SelinonTaskEnvelope <selinon.selinonTaskEnvelope.SelinonTaskEnvelope>`) before the Celery's application gets instantiated.
+One of the requirements of Selinon is, that it defines tasks (:class:`Dispatcher <selinon.dispatcher.Dispatcher>` and :class:`SelinonTaskEnvelope <selinon.selinon_taskEnvelope.SelinonTaskEnvelope>`) before the Celery's application gets instantiated.
 Older versions of Celery requested tasks to be registered after the Celery's application was created.
 This makes it chicken-egg problem.

 What broker type do I need?
 ***************************